This article explains Data Catalogs and their use with host-based data sets.

 Consider a scenario where a managing/ editing software application uses several data files - or even hundreds of files - at the same time, rather than acquiring content from a single user document data file.
 Though the :Foundation Client supports these cases, the resulting overhead of individually processing each file creates results that are no longer suitable.
-Consider the resulting impact to performance, the practical use of fine-grained auditing replicating the same activity for hundreds of files, the automated execution of :Recover data backup/ restore for hundreds of MBs of static data, and so on.
+Consider the resulting impact to performance, the practical use of fine-grained auditing replicating the same activity for hundreds of files, the automated execution of :Recover data backup/ restore for hundreds of MBs of (often-times static) data, and so on.

 The use of SSProtect with such applications becomes impractical.

-IMPORTANT: Static Data Content
+IMPORTANT: Currently for Static Data Content

 Catalog Example: DICOM Image Files